spatie/ray/docs/usage/framework-agnostic-php-project.md

 ray()->raw(new Carbon, $eloquentModel) // no custom formatting, all properties will be shown in Ray.
 ```

-### Showing and hideing the app
+### Showing and hiding the app

-You can show and hide the Ray app video code.
+You can show and hide the Ray app via code.

 ```php
 ray()->showApp(); // Ray will be brought to the foreground